joshuatalib/AI_weather_quest/docs/source/forecast_evaluation.rst

 Output
 ~~~~~~~~~~~
 The **retrieve_20yr_quintile_boundaries** function returns a dataset containing climatological quintile boundaries.
-Quintile boundaries have been calculated through using the relevant weekly statistics (weekly-mean/weekly-sum) and then collating observations from the past twenty years.
+Quintile boundaries have been calculated through using the relevant weekly statistic (weekly-mean [tas, mslp]/weekly-sum [pr]) and then collating observations from the past twenty years.
 To expand the sample size to 100 observations, we include data from +/- 4 days at two-day intervals around the requested date.

 .. note::

-  For temperature and pressure, ERA5 is used for computing quintile climatologies, whilst for precipitation, we use data from the MSWEP product.
+  For temperature and pressure, ERA5 is used for computing quintile climatologies, whilst for precipitation, MSWEP data is utilised.

 Retrieving land fraction data
 ^^^^^^^^^^^^^^^^^^^^^^^^